Limitations of deducing measures of limsup sets from measures of finite intersections: Proof of Theorem

-We begin with the basis step, $v=1$.
+We begin with the basis step $v=1$.
 The $A_i$ and $B_i$ in the first block of size $m+1$ are the same as the $C_i$ and $D_i$ of Lemma \ref{prelim equality lemma}.
-Indeed, the relationship of the measures of the sets and intersection measures in Lemma $\ref{prelim equality lemma}$ ensure that (\ref{induction AB statement}) is satisfied for $v=1$.
+Indeed, the relationship of the measures of the sets and their intersections in Lemma $\ref{prelim equality lemma}$ ensure that (\ref{induction AB statement}) is satisfied for $v=1$.